ETW Events in the Common Language Runtime

 More information about ETW is available in the article Improve Debugging and Performance Tuning with ETW on MSDN.
 Information about Xperf can be found in the entry Windows Performance Toolkit - Xperf in the NTDebugging blog.

-The .NET Framework 4 or later is required for all the events described in the event topics.
+The .NET Framework version 4 or later is required for all the events described in the event topics.
 The Windows Vista operating system is the minimum supported client, and Windows Server 2008 is the minimum supported server.

 In This Section